-Batua neighbourhood proud to be first informal settlement to receive RISE water and sanitation upgrades
+Batua proud first informal settlement to showcase RISE water and sanitation upgrades

 By 8am on Saturday the sun was already beating down over Makassar, and the humidity had settled in for the day.
 But that didn’t stop a group of young Batua children from practising their traditional dance for the upcoming ceremony.

-Opening remarks from Monash University and the local RISE team talked about the months of collaboration with the Batua community that led to the design of the water and sanitation upgrades, and ultimately its construction.
-Partner organisations, local government and Australian Government representatives all expressed their delight at seeing the planned infrastructure finally become a reality.
+Opening remarks from the RISE Indonesia team and Monash University talked about the months of collaboration with the Batua community that led to the design of the water and sanitation upgrades, and ultimately its construction.
+Partner organisations, Makassar Government and Australian Government representatives all expressed their delight at seeing the planned infrastructure finally become a reality.

 A traditional dance from a group of young boys lifted the mood even higher, bringing a youthful spirit to the formalities.